Map - Devi Ahilyabai Holkar International Airport

-Devi Ahilya Bai Holkar Airport is a custom airport that principally serves Indore and adjacent regions in the Indian State of Madhya Pradesh.
+Devi Ahilya Bai Holkar Airport is an international airport serving the city of Indore, Madhya Pradesh, India.
 It is the busiest airport in Central India and is located 8 km west of Indore.
-According to the statistics released by the Airports Authority of India, the agency responsible for the maintenance and management of the airport, it is the 22nd busiest airport in India by passenger traffic.
+According to the statistics released by the Airports Authority of India (AAI), the agency responsible for the maintenance and management of the airport, it was the 18th busiest airport in India by passenger traffic in the year 2018-19.
 The airport is named after Maharani Ahilya Bai Holkar of Indore, belonging to the Holkar dynasty of the Maratha Empire.
-Devi Ahilyabai Holkar Airport, Indore has been adjudged as the best airport in under 2 million annual passenger footfall category in Asia Pacific region in the Airports Council International (ACI)'s airport service quality (ASQ) rankings for the year 2017.
-The World Book of Records, UK has bestowed Worlds Standardization Certification to Devi Ahilya Bai Holkar Airport Indore for the achievement of ACI Award 2017 on 9 April 2018.
-Since 24 March 2018 it has started operations 24*7 with night landing facilities.
+Since 24 March 2018, it has started operations 24*7 with night landing facilities.

 IATA Code IDR ICAO Code VAID FAA Code